 - Not the most versatile drums due to retro sizes

-The swivel-wing tom posts are some of the sturdiest tom mounts that you’ll find, having very little movement whenever you play the toms.
+Furthermore, the swivel-wing tom posts are some of the sturdiest tom mounts that you’ll find, having very little movement whenever you play the toms.

-- Die-cast hoops are an excellent addition
+- Die-cast hoops are an excellent addition and they hold tuning very well

 - Doesn’t come with a Starclassic Maple snare drum